 Experience the convenience and flexibility of studying online with UCC.

-Students will gain the theoretical knowledge and learn practical skills necessary for success in this field.
+The Financial Services Certificate is designed to prepare students with the training and skills needed for employment in an entry-level financial service position.
+Students will gain the theoretical knowledge and will learn practical skills necessary for success in this field.

-The Financial Services program is designed to prepare you for entry-level teller positions in banks or credit unions.
+The Financial Services Certificate is designed to prepare students for entry-level teller positions in banks or credit unions.

 Occupational Skills Training

 This program is available in an Occupational Skills Training format that is designed to mix school classes and on-the-job training with a potential employer.
 It’s great for hands-on learners!
 Individualized training plans are developed in consultation with the student, UCC faculty, UCC advisor, and the work site trainer.

 Find out more.

 Minimum exit-level keyboarding speed and accuracy: 30 net wpm with 95% or better accuracy.
 Students should seek placement keyboarding test from the Business Department.
 If skills are not adequate, then the student should plan to take OA 110 and OA 124 to meet the exit level keyboarding requirement.
 See an academic advisor for occupational requirements.